Recovery framework and guidance

 Notice of termination of local transition period

-Recording powers used during a transition period
+Recording and reporting of powers used during a transition period

 A template for recording powers exercised during a transition period is included in the factsheet Advice on recording powers used during a transition period (.pdf 631kb)